dhmay/jamstats/README.md

 If output files aren't specified, output will be written to the same path as the input file, with .json replaced with .pdf or .txt, respectively.

+There are a few optional commandline arguments (e.g., anonymize skater names).
+Use the `--help` argument to get full usage for each command.

 ## Let's see some plots!

 If you like these plots, you might like this set of tools